Advisories to County Elections Officials

 The Secretary of State RSS feeds are also available by email subscription.
 Follow the instructions after clicking "Email Subscription" to receive the RSS feeds delivered directly to your email.

-The following websites offer more information and help in getting started with this technology:
+The following website offers more information and help in getting started with this technology:

 Using RSS feeds is an easy way to stay informed about what is going on at the Secretary of State's office.
 You save time by not needing to browse the site for new content.
 You can quickly scan the headlines and read the items of interest to you from the RSS feed that is delivered directly to your news reader or email.

-The Secretary of State distributes her agency announcements via both RSS and Twitter to give you the freedom to choose the delivery method that works best for you.
+The Secretary of State distributes agency announcements via both RSS and Twitter to give you the freedom to choose the delivery method that works best for you.
 The RSS option allows you to receive updates within a few hours after they are posted to the Secretary of State website using a news reader, a browser, or email.
 If you choose an email subscription, updates are sent to you once each day (usually in the evening).
-Updates to Twitter, called "tweets," are sent to your mobile phone, through your browser, or to your desktop by using an application like Twhirl usually within 30 minutes after they are posted to the Secretary of State's website.
+Updates to Twitter, called "tweets," are sent to your mobile phone, through your browser, or to your desktop usually within 30 minutes after they are posted to the Secretary of State's website.